bhisaac/5eFP/5eFP-SRD.md

 - **1 Action.** Choose and gain the benefit of 1 downtime activity.
 - **1 Reaction.** You have one reaction during a round of downtime.
 Once you use your reaction, you cannot do so again until the beginning of the next round of downtime.
-- **1 Bonus Action.** You may perform one bonus action during a round of downtime.
 - **1 Object Interaction.** You may equip or unequip one item.

 ### Crafting